 - Greatest possible transmission range

-Quality level PreCONNECT® LOTUS is our well-proven high-grade connector surface quality in terms of geometry and scratch-image, but with our LOTUS coating for highest possible cleanness.
+Quality feature PreCONNECT® LOTUS is our well-proven high-grade connector surface quality in terms of geometry and scratch-image, but with our LOTUS coating for highest possible cleanness.

 = PreCONNECT® Basis Features